Cancer treatment and coronavirus

 - the type of treatment you have had

-- when you finished treatment
+- when you finished treatment.

-Getting help and support with coronavirus
+Getting help and support with covid

-Macmillan Cancer Support are doing the best we can to support people.
-If coronavirus is worrying you, there is help available and people to talk to.
-From questions about coronavirus, to cancer treatment, to financial advice, we're here for you.
+From questions about covid, to cancer treatment, to financial advice, we're here for you.
 Find out more about different support options and how you can speak to someone

 You can also: